learn-co-students/ios-your-first-NSLog-001-prework-ios/README.md

 ## Instructions
 ---
  1. Open the provided Xcode project inside the lab's directory (`your-first-NSLog.xcodeproj`).
-Explore the different areas of Xcode that the reading just discuessed.
+Explore the different areas of Xcode that the reading just discussed.
  2. In your Project Navigator, look for the file named `FISAppDelegate.m` (this is the "i**m**plementation" file for the `FISAppDelegate` class).
 It's within this file that you'll be writing your first line of Objective-C !
 Look for this block of code, it's where you'll be adding your first `NSLog()`:

    ```objc